 Planning a trip to Kauai and want to explore the beautiful North Shore?
 Here are just a few awesome things to do in Hanalei for families!

-Located in one of the most picturesque corners of Hawaii, this soft beach features a spectacular backdrop.
+Located in one of the most picturesque corners of Hawaii, Hanalei Beach features a spectacular backdrop.
 The lush majestic mountains are surrounded by low-hanging white clouds.

 You will probably recognize this beautiful place from classic films such as South Pacific or more recently in movies like The Descendants.
 Hanalei Bay was also the inspiration for the song “Puff the Magic Dragon.”

-Take your time strolling along Hanalei Pier, relax and admire these stunning vistas around you!
-Or hop in the water for some snorkeling in Hanalei Bay.
+Take your time strolling along Hanalei Pier, relax, and admire these stunning vistas around you!
+One of the top Hanalei Bay things to do is to snorkel, so hop in and enjoy.

 2. Get Shave Ice at Wishing Well